 On Wall Street, the Institutional Shareholder Services (ISS), which provides data analytics to companies and investors around the world, proposed benchmark policy changes for 2022.
 Current ISS policy requires voting against companies in the Russell 3000 and S&P 1500 where there are no women or ethnically or racially diverse members on the company’s board.
 Proposed changes will expand this policy to apply to companies outside of these domains.

 While companies are stepping up to meet the demands around board diversity, they are still falling dangerously short where human capital metrics are concerned.
 Only 16% of 300 companies surveyed from the S&P 500 addressed pay equity practices, leading independent analysts to call for strengthening disclosures around human capital management, a warning for companies that fail to take action now.
+A commitment to diversity includes evaluating talent pipelines and talent pools fairly, especially when the need to level the playing field is so great.

 In October, 22 Senators — almost one-quarter of the U.S. Senate — sent a letter to SEC Chairman Gary Gensler demanding greater diversity and inclusion metrics within the $70 trillion asset management industry.
 Additionally, the House Financial Services Committee released draft legislation for the Ensuring Pay Equity Act, which would require financial agencies covered under Dodd-Frank to conduct internal pay equity audits.